geoglows/old-training.geoglows.org/content/streamflow-model/historical-validation.rst

 Obtain Data
 -----------

-To perform the historical validation you first need to identify the stream of interest.
+To perform the historical validation, you first need to identify the stream of interest.
 You will need historical observed data and simulated streamflow data for this stream.
 For this tutorial, we will provide demo data for the Reach ID 9004355.